fprochazka/filip-prochazka.com/_posts/2021-11-08-database-branching-in-postgresql.md

 ## Branching the database

 Sadly, PostgreSQL does not have a real branching feature.
 But it has something that can be used as such - the [CREATE DATABASE](https://www.postgresql.org/docs/13/sql-createdatabase.html) command.
-It allows you to copy the entire database with all its data via a single command.
+It allows you to copy the entire database with all its data via a single command, and it does so really fast.
 It has only one limitation - there can be no active connection to the database you're copying, but that's not an issue on your localhost.

 ~~~sql
 CREATE DATABASE app_copy WITH TEMPLATE app OWNER a_user;